1005 N. Marion St.

 The roadblock or checkpoint must protect the safety of the drivers through adequate lighting, warning signals, and officers that can easily be identified as law enforcement officers.

-The DUI roadblock must be utilized in a way that minimizes intrusion and the length of the detention.
-Finally, the roadblock must be “significantly more effective” in fighting crime than less intrusive more traditional law enforcement methods.
+The DUI roadblock must be utilized to minimize intrusion and the length of the detention.
+Finally, the roadblock must be “significantly more effective” in fighting crime than less intrusive law enforcement methods.

 Filing the Motion to Suppress the Hillsborough County Checkpoint Evidence